 Wondering How to Smoke Salmon?
-This a simple way to enjoy a restaurant favorite on your smoker or on your grill.
-Try this smoked salmon recipe today.
+It’s a simple way to enjoy a restaurant favorite on your smoker or on your grill.
+Try this smoked salmon recipe today!

 Or, if you’d like another type of seafood, lemon garlic shrimp is bursting with flavor, truly better than any restaurant.
 A one-skillet meal, made in just 20 minutes!

 What is the best type of salmon to smoke?

 The most important thing to look for when choosing salmon is that you get the freshest possible piece of fish.

 Salmon should not smell fishy.
 And if you buy it whole, the eyes should be relatively clear.

 - Farm-raised salmon is raised in a fish farm or a pen in the ocean.
 The fat content in this type of salmon is often higher, and the fish itself is larger.

 This is the best type for smoking because the extra fat helps keep the fillet tender.